quadcores/LThreeCube/4. Simple version control/README.md

 * 2 solutions :

 	A] Version_1 :
-		1. input 		: initial commit file that has to be created and saved elsewhere is passed as argv[1]
+		<br>1. input 		: initial commit file that has to be created and saved elsewhere is passed as argv[1]<br>
-		2. src 			: svc_version1.c
+		2. src 			: svc_version1.c<br>
-		3. output 		: menu-driven version control system
+		3. output 		: menu-driven version control system<br>
-		4. requirements : no additional installations required
+		4. requirements : no additional installations required<br>

 		* Flow of Program:
 			1. Write an initial commit (say test.txt) and save it before executing svc.c